borglab/gtsam.org/_posts/2019-09-20-robust-noise-model.md

 ### Common M-estimators

 Below we list some of the common estimators from the literature and which are available out of the box in GTSAM.
-We also provide accompanying graphs of the corresponding $\rho$ function, the influence function, and the weight function in order, allowing one to visualize the differences and effects of each estimators influence function.
+We also provide accompanying graphs of the corresponding __$\rho$ function__, the __influence function__, and the __weight function__ in order, allowing one to visualize the differences and effects of each estimators influence function.

 1. Fair
 ![fair m-estimator](/assets/images/robust_estimators/fair.png)